AHendley84/jangles-home-boarding/README.md

    - As a returning visitor, I want to easily view the gallery page.
    - As a returning visitor, I want to be able to contact the business owner about specific dates for boarding.
-   - As a returning visitor, I want to easily find customer reviews for the business.

 - Website Administrator

    - As a website administrator, I would like to display and update the gallery with ease.